 Many of the restaurants lining the main commercial street of Mt.
 Mitake’s summit have outdoor terraces or otherwise great views.
 Some look right over the Kanto plain for views of Tokyo and the Skytree, and others have a view into the surrounding nature.

 Stores sell Japanese traditional foods like udon, soba, and in the summer, kakigori shaved ice!

 Stay in a Ryokan or Shukubo on Mt.
 Mitake

-- Reiunso (in Japanese only) – A certified youth hostel with dorm accommodation for $80 USD per night.
+- Reiunso (in Japanese only) – A certified youth hostel with dorm accommodation available.
 Breakfast and dinner included.

 Other Trails near Mt.
 Mitake